KnowledgeForge/keymaker/README.md

 ## About KeyMaker

-KeyMaker is a Python library that provides a powerful, flexible, and extensible way to control the output of large language models like OpenAI GPT-3 and Hugging Face's Transformers.
+KeyMaker is a Python library that provides a powerful, flexible, and extensible way to control the output of large language models like OpenAI API-based models and Hugging Face's Transformers.
 It allows you to create and apply constraints on the generated tokens, ensuring that the output of the model meets specific requirements or follows a desired format.